Should I get an MFA in Creative Writing?

 - Bad Influence on Your Writing?

-Some people say MFA programs are a band influence on your writing.
+Some people say MFA programs are a bad influence on your writing.
 I believe what they mean is that most programs do not focus on a particular genre (other than literary).
 Writers need to keep in mind that each genre in writing has its own quirks and niches.
 Science Fiction writers, Romance writers, Mystery writers might not care so much in every word on the page for the sake of the word but for what it does, like build suspense, so on and on.
 Working with writers who focus on the genre you love will do you more good than going and getting an MFA.
-When you choose an MFA program 1 thing you should keep in mind is which writers are teaching there.
-If you like those writers, chances are they will help you the most in your writing.
+When you choose an MFA program 1 thing you should keep in mind is the professors teaching the courses.
+If you like their writing, chances are they will help you the most in your writing.
 If you think they are boring, why bother going into the program?